igster17/igster17/README.md

 As data extrapolation and presentation is more tangible to lay people than Software Development.
 - 🌱 I’m currently working as Business Intelligence Analyst.
 - 💞️ I’m looking to collaborate on any opportunity that arises.
 May it be innovative, fun or just simply learning.
-- 📫 How to reach me:
+- 📫 How to reach me at
 Email: ignatius.mag17@gmail.com

 <!---